vgeirnaert/CSMVoteMatch/README.md

   </tr>
 </table>

 Both people have the same answer, and both agree that the question is not unimportant.
-As such, they have a 2 point answer match (strong positive match), with a 2 point importance multiplier.
-These four points will then be multiplied by the user's weight of 1.5 for a total 6 point fidelity score.
+As such, they have a 2 point answer match (strong positive match), with a 1.5 point importance multiplier.
+These three points will then be multiplied by the user's weight of 1.5 for a total 4.5 point fidelity score.

 <table>
   <tr>